 AHI (Apnea-Hypopnea Index)

 AHI corresponds to the number of respiratory events per hour of sleep, measured during a sleep study.
 Higher AHI values are generally associated with higher therapeutic pressure needs.
+Learn more about the AHI and how to interpret your results.

 The formula used (Hoffstein)